shabtronic/Android-EBike-Utils/README.md

 Reset button - "Resets" the Grad to zero based on the current orientation of your phone.

+## Status

+Completely useless at the moment - needs filtering and cleaning up before it's a solid go to tool!

 ToDo:
 1) Looks like crap - fixed sized PIP window e.t.c.
 2) GPS Speed.